ktechhydle/mprun_repo/README.md

 ## TL;DR
 MPRUN is a comprehensive software designed for planning snowboard and ski competition runs.
 Users can customize courses, draw their path, label tricks, and do so much more.
-It promotes strategic planning for athletes, preventing a 'whatever' mentality and fostering a focused mindset for competitions.
+It promotes strategic planning for athletes, preventing a 'just wing it' mentality and fostering a focused mindset for competitions.

-## TODO
-- [x] Fix align tools creating multiple QUndoCommands
-- [ ] Fix arrange tool not moving items with canvases
-- [ ] Combine Export/Export All dialogs into one main dialog
-- [ ] Add erase tool